krontech/chronos-cam-app/README.md

 ## Record Mode Selection

-Run-N-Gun mode is based on *Segmented* record mode that Chronos 1.4 & 2.1 already has.
+Run-N-Gun mode is based on *Segmented* record mode that Chronos 1.4 & 2.1 already have.
 Therefore, a *Run-N-Gun Mode* check box is added under *Segmented* record mode page in *Record Mode* window.

 To use Run-N-Gun mode, select and set *Segmented* record mode, then check *Run-N-Gun Mode* check box.